Complexity among the finitely generated subgroups of Thompson's group: The objects of study

 \subsection{Standard functions and standard pairs}

 Thompson's group \(F\) is not elementary amenable, and to build a subgroup of \(F\) that is elementary amenable one must avoid including an isomorphic copy of \(F\) in the subgroup.
 By the Ubiquity Theorem \cite{BrinU}, this places severe restrictions on the generating sets and the functions that can be used in the generating sets.
 The restrictions in the next definition reflect this.
-A {\itshape standard function} is a \Marked{} function \(f\) in \(\HomeoI\) with finitely many bumps satisfying all following properties. \begin{enumerate}